Non-Occam

 When you phrase it that way, it starts looking like the answer might be “No”.

-I don't entirely buy it.
-If those alien minds with anti-Occamian priors were to go ahead and doubt their own priors the same way some philosophers argue we can doubt Occam's Razor, perhaps that gives them a chance to "escape" their poor mind-design.
+I don't entirely buy it yet.
+If those alien minds with anti-Occamian priors were to go ahead and doubt their own priors the same way some armchair philosophers argue we can doubt Occam's Razor, perhaps that gives them a chance to "escape" their poor mind-design.
 Is it not possible to find some principled approach, some way to explore fuzzing our own priors and finding out what's actually best?
 Their counterpart to Eliezer might argue, as does ours, that doing so would abandon what they know as good reasoning, which is the last thing you want to do when debugging your own reasoning.
 Only, their Eliezer would actually be wrong (by our judgment) – it'd actually be good for them to abandon their priors (by our judgment).

 As per that parable of the deluded patient who believes he's a psychiatrist and that his psychiatrist is his patient, but agrees to take a drug that cures the delusion together with the psychiatrist, and then whichever one was deluded, "the patient makes a full recovery" – should we not try, too?